 3. Maximize Technology

 People tend to think of millennials as tech-savvy, but they are actually technology-dependent.
 There is no “before the internet” for them.
 They grew up with technology and expect it to be at the centre of everything they do, be seamless, easy to access, always on, always available.

 Whether this is a corporate event or social party, make technology a part of the experience.
 Make sure it works!
 Offer Wi-Fi with an appropriate bandwidth to handle the load, multiple recharging stations, digital wayfinding services, social media walls.
-Can you have a social activity where guests use technology to create something, whether it’s a top 10 list of their favourite things to do on a Saturday afternoon or a video montage of best footwear in the room.
+Can you have a social activity where guests use technology to create something, whether it’s a top 10 list of their favorite things to do on a Saturday afternoon or a video montage of best footwear in the room.
 If your client has a photo booth at the party, encourage guests to Photoshop their images and add captions.
 Always be thinking quick, fun and visual.

 Create a custom app for your event, build in sharing opportunities into the app, develop an intriguing Q&A or trivia points that relate to the theme.
 With virtual platforms, the millennials at your event are not the only ones to experience it.
 While they thrive on face-to-face connections with others at the party in the moment, they also want to share what they’re doing while they’re there.
 They have an incredible appetite and eagerness for connection, and celebrating that with electronic alerts to friends and followers. that show off where they are, where they’re coming from and where they’re headed.
-These online alerts reflect and affect behaviour in the physical world.
+These online alerts reflect and affect behavior in the physical world.